Keyboard shortcuts

 const faucetAccount = await client.newFaucet(

-AccountStorageMode.public(), // public faucet
+AccountStorageMode.public(), // Public: faucet operations are transparent

-"MID", // token symbol
+"MID", // Token symbol (like ETH, BTC, etc.)

 );